 3) Secure alignment from the leadership team

-Once you have your strategy, and your “One Thing” starting point, it’s critical to get alignment from the team that need to live and breath it.
+Once you have your strategy, and your “One Thing” starting point, it’s critical to get alignment from the team that need to live and breathe it.
 Digital transformation costs money and time.
 The change process takes a toll on the staff.
 And you will get things wrong and have to go back to the drawing board.
 Digital Transformation is hard enough as it is, but if you don’t have your leadership team onboard, you’ve lost before you even begin.

-So agree the vision and the priorities then start the process of buy in from the rest of the staff.
+So agree on the vision and the priorities then start the process of buy-in from the rest of the staff.
 They are looking for a clear picture and a positive “we can do this” from their senior teams.
 It makes them feel more secure about the journey ahead and it gives you a greater chance of obtaining their buy-in.
 In turn this will give you a greater chance of turning your new digital vision into a reality.